8 Questions to Assess Your Stage as a TE Networker

 - Your intentions are good, but you still have a tendency to hold back your excellent items.

-- You pass only your quality items; have pride in what you share (may still hold back the “very best.”)
+- You pass only your quality items and have pride in what you share (may still hold back the “very best.”)

-- You deal only in quality and expect the same in others, but will forgive those outside your core group.
+- You deal only in quality and expect the same in others, but will forgive those outside of your core group.

 7. Which statement best describes your current relationship with trading partners?